Call us 08 6244 0985

 If there’s no valid Will, the person is considered to have died intestate.
 Instead of probate, a family member must apply for Letters of Administration, and the estate is distributed according to a legal formula set out in the Administration Act 1903 (WA).

-It’s rarely ideal and often causes confusion or conflict.
+The formulas are rarely ideal and often cause confusion and occasionally conflict.

 We’ve explained the full process in our blog What happens if you die without a Will in Australia?.